danidedona/CSCI1600-Pomodoro-Timer/Arduino-Pomodoro-Timer/README.md

 ---
 ### **pomodoro-utils.h**

-Header that defines key functions and globabl variables.
+Header that defines key functions and global variables.
 This file is included in both the main file and also test files.

-This file separates key functions the Pomodoro uses so they can be tested in isolation.
+Contains:

+- Phase enum (IDLE, FOCUS, SHORT_BREAK, LONG_BREAK)
+- Global state (currentPhase, running, isPaused, completedPomodoroSessions)
+- Functions (initPomodoroCore(), timerLogic(), handleButtons(), changePhase())
+- Testing helpers

 ---
 ### **integration-tests.ino**

-Main program file.
-Responsible for:

-- Initialization (TFT, touchscreen, WiFi, buttons, LEDs)
-- Pomodoro timer logic
-- Phase transitions and UI updates
-- Interrupt handling
-- Watchdog monitoring
-- WiFi POST/GET to external server
-- Playing buzzer melodies

-This is the primary file uploaded to the Arduino.
+Contains a couple integration tests for the full Pomodoro workflow.
+To run uncomment `#define TEST_MODE` in Arduino-Pomodoro-Timer.ino file and make sure that all wifi related code is commented.

 ---
 ### **unit-tests.ino**

-Main program file.
-Responsible for:

-- Initialization (TFT, touchscreen, WiFi, buttons, LEDs)
-- Pomodoro timer logic
-- Phase transitions and UI updates
-- Interrupt handling
-- Watchdog monitoring
-- WiFi POST/GET to external server
-- Playing buzzer melodies

-This is the primary file uploaded to the Arduino.
+Contains a unit tests for the the necessary functions for the Pomodoro.
+To run uncomment `#define TEST_MODE` in Arduino-Pomodoro-Timer.ino file and make sure that all wifi related code is commented.

 ---